 In years where your taxable income will be low, Roth IRA or Roth 401(k) contributions make sense.

-Example: A real estate agent I know routinely made annual tax-deductible contributions to her 401(k) plan.
-At the end of a slow year, we looked at her tax situation and realized she would be in a low tax bracket that year.
+For example, a real estate agent routinely made annual tax-deductible contributions to her 401(k) plan.
+At the end of a slow year, she looked at her tax situation and realized she would be in a low tax bracket that year.

-It made no sense for her to make a deductible contribution in order to save 10% in taxes now, only to make withdrawals ten years from now, and pay tax at a projected 15% rate then.
+It made no sense for her to make a deductible contribution in order to save 10% in taxes now, only to make withdrawals 10 years from now, and pay tax at a projected 12% rate then.
 So she contributed to a Roth IRA instead of making deductible contributions to her 401(k) plan.

 2. Take IRA Withdrawals

-Instead, many retirees follow conventional wisdom, and let tax-deferred accounts grow until they are forced to take required minimum distributions at age 70 ½.
-If you wait until age 70 ½, the required minimum distribution may be large enough that the extra income then shifts you into the 25% tax bracket.
+Instead, many retirees follow conventional wisdom and let tax-deferred accounts grow until they are forced to take required minimum distributions (RMDs) for the year in which you turn age 72 (70 ½ if you reach 70 ½ before January 1, 2020).
+If you wait until age 72, the RMD may be large enough that the extra income then shifts you into a different tax bracket.

-By taking withdrawals in years where taxable income is low, you can potentially avoid paying an extra 10% - 15% tax on withdrawals later down the road.
+By taking withdrawals in years where taxable income is low, you can potentially avoid paying an extra 10% to 15% tax on withdrawals later down the road.